 - Electrolysis Technicians

-As previously stated, in the majority of states practicing cosmetologists have to be licensed.
-In certain states there is an exemption.
-Only those offering more skilled services, for instance hairstylists, are required to be licensed.
-Others working in cosmetology and less skilled, including shampooers, are not required to get licensed in those states.
+As formerly mentioned, in most states practicing cosmetologists must be licensed.
+In certain states there is an exception.
+Only those offering more skilled services, for example hairstylists, are required to be licensed.
+Other people employed in cosmetology and less skilled, which include shampooers, are not required to become licensed in those states.

 Esthetician Degrees and Certificates

 There are essentially two options offered to obtain esthetician training and a credential upon completion.
 You can enroll in a certificate (or diploma) program, or you can pursue an Associate’s degree.
 Certificate programs usually require 12 to 18 months to complete, while an Associate’s degree commonly takes about 2 years.
 If you enroll in a certificate program you will be instructed in all of the main areas of cosmetology.
 Briefer programs are offered if you prefer to focus on just one area, such as esthetics.
 A degree program will also most likely include management and marketing training so that graduates are better prepared to run a parlor or other Woodville TX business.
 Higher degrees are not typical, but Bachelor and Master’s degree programs are available in such specialties as salon or spa management.
 Whatever type of program you decide on, it’s imperative to make sure that it’s certified by the Texas Board of Cosmetology.
 A number of states only recognize schools that are accredited by certain reputable agencies, for instance the American Association of Cosmetology Schools (AACS).
 We will review the advantages of accreditation for the school you choose in the following segment.